 This company is engaged in the exploration, development and operation of mineral deposits, basically with zinc and lead contents.
-Now, the Subsidiary processes stockpiles since its mining operations have been stopped.
-This company develops its activities in its mining unit Cerro.
+By merging with Óxidos de Pasco S.A.C.
+It is also dedicated to the extraction, concentration, treatment and marketing of silver bars with gold content (doré).
+Currently, the Subsidiary processes stockpiles at its Cerro mining unit because its mine operations are paralyzed.